awai54st/Logic-Shrinkage/README.md

 * Keras (v2)
 * TensorFlow

-We also recommend using [Nvidia's docker containers for TensorFlow](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow) for training.
+We recommend using [Nvidia's docker containers for TensorFlow](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow) to setup training environments.
 We developed the project using __21.06-tf1-py3__ for __MNIST-CIFAR-SVHN__, and __21.06-tf2-py3__ for __ImageNet__, respectively.

 For hardware synthesis, we developed and tested the project with Vivado (+ HLS) 2016.3.